AstroLab-WIU/Spectral_Line_Search_and_Stack/README.md

 ### Imaging generation

 The program will use the default settings for each source that you selected.
 The output of the images will be located at /Output/'Source Name'

 # Splatalogue - Files
 [Splatalogue](https://www.cv.nrao.edu/php/splat/index.php)

-After the initial variables you must download the files from Splatalogue and saved it in the 'Species' folder.
-The file must be download in '.tsv' format following the this two parameters.
+After the initial variables, you must download the files from Splatalogue and save them in the 'Species' folder.
+The file must be download in '.tsv' format following these two parameters.
 Field Separator: Tab

 Range: All Records